Altitude Sports and Entertainment

-Altitude Sports and Entertainment (usually referred to as simply Altitude) is an American regional sports cable and satellite television channel owned by Stan Kroenke's Kroenke Sports & Entertainment.
+Altitude Sports and Entertainment (usually referred to as simply Altitude or Altitude TV) is an American regional sports cable and satellite television channel owned by Stan Kroenke's Kroenke Sports & Entertainment.
 The channel, which serves the Rocky Mountain region of the United States (specifically the Denver metropolitan area), features a mix of professional, collegiate, and high school sporting events as well as some entertainment-based programming.

 Launched on September 4, 2004, Altitude is headquartered in the Denver suburb of Centennial, Colorado.
 Altitude also operates Altitude 2, a secondary overflow channel that is used in the event of scheduling conflicts with games simultaneously set to air on the main Altitude channel.

 History

 Altitude Sports and Entertainment was launched on September 4, 2004.
 The channel was launched as a team-owned competitor to FSN Rocky Mountain (now known as AT&T SportsNet Rocky Mountain).
 It became the official broadcaster for both of Kroenke's teams on launch.

 Altitude agreed to carry some games from the first season of the Fall Experimental Football League in October and November 2014.

+Beginning with the 2024–25 NBA season and the 2024–25 NHL season, Altitude Sports reached an agreement with Tegna Inc. to simulcast 20 Denver Nuggets games and 20 Colorado Avalanche over-the-air.
+Half of the games will be simulcast on KTVD, with the remaining games on KUSA.
+Altitude Sports also launched a direct-to-consumer streaming service, Altitude+, which will stream all games on Altitude Sports for $19.95 per month.